govuk-one-login/mobile-ios-one-login-app/AppIntegrity/README.md

 ### Why do we need it for mobile?

-As a public client of STS, our mobile app is susceptible to malicious attacks from unauthorized clients.
+As a public client of STS, our service is susceptible to malicious attacks from unauthorized clients.
 We have therefore implemented app integrity checks when the `/token` endpoint is called to ensure that:
-1. the access token is being issued to the genuine instance of the client requesting it, i.e. the client is not being impersonated
+1. the token is being issued to the genuine instance of the client requesting it, i.e. the client is not being impersonated

 2. that the authorization code has not been intercepted ([PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-pkce)).